xcube-dev/xcube-stac/README.md

 Comparing  [odc-stac](https://odc-stac.readthedocs.io/en/latest/) and
 [stackstac](https://stackstac.readthedocs.io/en/latest/),
 the [benchmarking report](https://benchmark-odc-stac-vs-stackstac.netlify.app/) shows that ocd-stac outperforms stackstac.
-Furthermore, stackstac isbarely tested and  shows an [issue](https://github.com/gjoseph92/stackstac/issues/196) in making use of the overview levels of COGs files.
+Furthermore, stackstac is barely tested and  shows an [issue](https://github.com/gjoseph92/stackstac/issues/196) in making use of the overview levels of COGs files.
 Still, stackstac and odc-stack shows high popularity in the community and might be supported in the future.